 - Why should you major in Computational Biology?
 Let us explain.

 - What types of careers are available to Computational Biology Majors?
-Check out our careers website, with info on over 200 organizations offering opportunities to computational biologists.
+Check out our careers website, with information on over 200 organizations offering opportunities to computational biologists.

 - To apply to the B.S. in Computational Biology in the School of Computer Science, please see the program’s application page.

 - For information on how to transfer to complete the B.S. in Computational Biology (whether from inside or outside of CMU), see the program’s transfer requirements page.

 - Interested in visiting the department?
 Fill out our visitor form to get in touch with us.